6-day cycle tour module in the Indian Himalayas from Shimla to Dharamshala

 6. Meals

 During the tour there will be a varied full catering.
 Water is either boiled, bottled water is served or we have a water filter with us.
-Breakfast, Lunch, dinner and snacks will be served if included.
+We provide breakfast, lunch, snacks and dinner, if mentioned in the program.

 • 5